 Currently around 8% of Members of both Houses are from an ethnic minority background.
 This compares with 13.6% of UK population.
 The share of non-white population is the most proportionally represented in the Civil Service (11.6%), whereas the NHS has the largest share of ethnic minority staff (18%).Jump to full report >>

-Currently more than 6% MPs in the House of Commons and Members of the House of Lords are from an ethnic minority background.
+Currently 8% of MPs in the House of Commons and around 6% of Members of the House of Lords are from an ethnic minority background.

-The latest available estimate from the Office for National Statistics (ONS) Annual Population Survey 2015 indicates that 13% of the UK population are from ethnic minority background.
+The latest estimate from the Office for National Statistics (ONS) Annual Population Survey 2016 indicates that 13.6% of the UK population is non-white.

-Among Government agencies the non-white population is the most proportionally represented in the Civil Service.
-In 2015, 11% of Civil Servants were from minority ethnic groups.
+Among Government bodies the non-white population is most proportionally represented in the Civil Service.
+In 2017, 11.6% of Civil Servants were from ethnic minority groups.
 This compares with 7% in the UK Armed Forces.

 Among other public sector organizations the NHS has the largest share of ethnic minorities.
 18% of all NHS staff and around 41% of Doctors in England are from an ethnic minority background.
 This compares with 5% of National Fire and Rescue service staff.

 Analysis of ethnic minority representation is difficult, because ethnicity is both sensitive, and difficult to define.
 Work such as this generally relies on self-definition.
 The UK Census includes an ‘Ethnicity’ section, as do most staff surveys within major public services.
-However, it is not a mandatory requirement to disclose such information.
-Data on the ethnicity of Members is not systematically gathered and is an estimate based upon multiple sources.
+However, it is not always a mandatory requirement to disclose such information.
+Data on MPs’ ethnicity is not systematically gathered and is an estimate based upon multiple sources.